Ouranosinc/xclim/.github/CONTRIBUTING.rst

 xclim's structure makes it easy to create and register new user-defined indices and indicators.
-For the general implementation of indices and their wrapping into indicators, refer to :ref:`Extending xclim`  and  :ref:`Customizing and controlling xclim`.
+For the general implementation of indices and their wrapping into indicators, refer to :ref:`notebooks/extendxclim:Extending xclim`  and  :ref:`notebooks/customize:Customizing and controlling xclim`.

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.